 By engaging and supporting the academic institutions within our PCC, we can build new relationships and help to not only engage our existing members, but to connect with new potential members, and grow our local PCC membership and engagement.

 By encouraging our PCC members to support speaking engagements or live client projects, we can help support industry opportunities and relationships.
 Most universities and academic institutions have robust marketing efforts, so this is a great way to create connections and explore how our industry can support the needs of these institutions – both in the classroom and beyond!

 By helping to support the educational opportunities of students in these disciplines, we all enrich the caliber of the graduating students – and help support the development pipeline for our new hires!
 This will help reduce the learning curve of new employees, and help expand the knowledge of the power of direct mail, where ever these students go to work!

-• Syllabus - Our mission is to help educators prepare marketing students with the direct marketing skills they will need to compete after graduation.
-This program is designed to be a framework and can be used by topic, module, or in its entirety of 14 weeks.
+- Syllabus -- Our mission is to help educators prepare marketing students with the direct marketing skills they need to compete after graduation.
+This program is designed to be a framework and can be used by topic, modules, or in its entirety of 14 weeks.